Dinotrux: Episodes

+Season 1 (2015)

+Season one released on August 14, 2015, featuring ten episodes.

+Season 2 (2016)

+Season two released on March 11, 2016, featuring thirteen episodes.

+Season 3 (2016)

+Season three released on October 7, 2016, featuring sixteen episodes.

+Season 4 (2017)

+Season four released on March 31, 2017, featuring seven episodes.

+Season 5 (2017)

+Season five released on August 18, 2017, featuring six episodes.

+Season 6: Supercharged (2017)

+Season six released on November 10, 2017, featuring six episodes.

+Season 7: Supercharged (2018)

+Season seven released on March 23, 2018, featuring seven episodes.

+Season 8: Supercharged (2018)

+Season eight released on August 3, 2018, featuring thirteen episodes.

-Production and Release
+Production and release

-DreamWorks Animation first optioned rights to Dinotrux, short for dinosaurus truck, in March 2009 for approximately half a million dollars.
+DreamWorks Animation first optioned rights to Dinotrux, short for "dinosaurus truck", in March 2009, for approximately half a million dollars.
 This was a month before the first book was published, and they had an intention to develop a computer-animated film.
-The series debuted on August 14, 2015, on Netflix, with the second season following on March 11, 2016, the third on October 7, 2016, the fourth on March 31, 2017, and the fifth on August 18, 2017.
-Beginning on November 10, 2017, subsequent seasons were released under the title Dinotrux: Supercharged, with the second season being released on March 23, 2018, and a third and final season on August 3, 2018.

-Dinotrux: Supercharged, which is a continuation of the original Dinotrux show, left Netflix on August 3, 2024.
+Dinotrux: Supercharged, a continuation of the original Dinotrux show, left Netflix on August 3, 2024.
 Dinotrux: Happy Birthday To You! left on October 26, 2024.
-This removal was a part of DreamWorks shows being removed as Netflix's exclusive rights on them expire.
-Dinotrux: Supercharged does not have any official means to watch it anymore, although some of the removed shows were put on Peacock.
-It is unclear why Dinotrux: Supercharged was removed before the main series, which is predicted to stay at least till January 1, 2028.
+An article from What's on Netflix speculated that this removal was a part of DreamWorks shows being removed, as Netflix's exclusive rights on them expire.
+Dinotrux: Supercharged no longer offers any official means to watch it, although some of the removed shows were put on Peacock.
+It is unclear why Dinotrux: Supercharged was removed before the main series, which is predicted by What's on Netflix to stay at least until January 1, 2028.

 The Arabic-language DreamWorks Channel showed Dinotrux on their programming.

 Reception, themes and analysis

 Keith Uhlich from The Hollywood Reporter compared Dinotrux to Dinosaucers, noting the similarity in concept, idea, and characters.
-The moral, which was pointed out to be “friends come in all shapes and sizes”, which the reviewer considered "treacly", as the initial episodes mostly had smashing, followed by a short insert of morals.
-The dialogue was pointed out to be "pun-laden" and Uhlich thought it worked well as an advertisement for toys.
-In Writing for Animation, the authors say that, even though Dinotrux is entirely fantastical, the mechanics of the show is very realistic.
+He considered the moral of "friends come in all shapes and sizes", to be "treacly", as the initial episodes mostly had smashing, followed by a short insert of morals.
+He called the dialogue "pun-laden", and Uhlich thought it worked well as an advertisement for toys.
+The authors of the book Writing for Animation say that, even though Dinotrux is entirely fantastical, the mechanics of the show is very realistic.
 They point out that there are no "extreme sound effects" or comical visual jokes.
-Gilberto Fernandes notes that Dinotrux, among other shows, is an adaptation of the impulsive and unpredictable construction machine trope, common in the post-war period.
+A paper published in the Technology and Culture section of the Johns Hopkins University Press notes that Dinotrux, among other shows, is an adaptation of the impulsive and unpredictable construction machine trope, common in the post-war period.
 However, a key difference in the modern adaptation is that the humanoid machines do not have operators.
-It was noted by researchers that Dinotrux is a part of other media targeted towards young boys which influences their preferred jobs at a young age.
-This was supported by disproportionate dislike of "trucking" by preschool girls and the opposite trend in preschool boys.